Insight

 User Experience (UX) is an essential aspect of modern app design and development.
 However, not all organisations have a handle on what App UX optimisation is and how it ensures apps meet the needs of the people using them.

-To remedy this, we decided to write an essential guide to the way developers typically approach app optimisation..
-To simplify things, we split App UX into three fundamental concepts – use, access and consistency.
-Working around these three foundations of UX optimisation, we examine the ways we improve an app’s performance and deliver a world-class user experience.
+To remedy this, we decided to write an essential guide to the way experienced app teams approach UX optimisation today.
+To simplify things, we’ve split App UX into three fundamental concepts – use, access and consistency.
+Working around these three foundations, we explore how high-performing apps are designed, refined and evolved to deliver a world-class user experience over time.

 A brief introduction to User Experience